babel/babel-loader/README.md

 * `customize`: Default `null`.
 The path of a module that exports a `custom` callback [like the one that you'd pass to `.custom()`](#customized-loader).
 Since you already have to make a new file to use this, it is recommended that you instead use `.custom` to create a wrapper loader.
 Only use this if you _must_ continue using `babel-loader` directly, but still want to customize.

 * `metadataSubscribers`: Default `[]`.
 Takes an array of context function names.
 E.g. if you passed ['myMetadataPlugin'], you'd assign a subscriber function to `context.myMetadataPlugin` within your webpack plugin's hooks & that function will be called with `metadata`.
+See [`./test/metadata.test.js`](./test/metadata.test.js) for an example.

 ## Troubleshooting